 - Blackstone purchased Strategic Hotels and Resorts, an owner of luxury hotels, for approximately US$6 billion in December 2015.
 The deal represented a 13 per cent premium for the target's stock, and had a US$100 million break fee and a reverse break fee of US$400 million.

 - Blackstone also acquired BioMed Realty Trust, which focused on office space for pharmaceutical and biotechnology companies, for US$8 billion in January 2016.
 The deal represented a 24 per cent premium for the target's stock, and had a US$160 million break fee and a reverse break fee of US$460 million.

 iii Public REIT mergers

 REIT mergers may be motivated by the advantages of scale, including a potentially lower cost of capital, to benefit from synergies or to garner other benefits of consolidation.
+Given the challenges posed by the pandemic, additional scale can provide a leg-up to certain market participants.
 Major recent REIT mergers have included:

-- Simon Property Group Inc's acquisition of Taubman Centers, Inc and an 80 per cent ownership interest in The Taubman Realty Group Limited Partnership in an all-cash transaction valued at US$9.8 billion (announced February 2020);
+- Simon Property Group Inc's acquisition of Taubman Centers, Inc and an 80 per cent ownership interest in The Taubman Realty Group Limited Partnership in an all-cash transaction valued at US$9.8 billion (December 2020);

 - Prologis, Inc's acquisition of Liberty Property Trust in a stock-for-stock transaction valued at US$13 billion (February 2020);